JuliaAI/MLJ.jl/docs/src/glossary.md

 # Glossary

-Note that this glossary refers to some objects not accessed by the general user and is intended mainly for MLJ developers.
+Note: This glossary includes some detail intended mainly for MLJ developers.

 ### Basics